kaievns/the-log/posts/lead/drafts/people-management-101.md

 very senior level ones, never learn how to do this effectively.
 It takes practice until this combo becomes natural, and there are few reasons for that.

-Defining success in fair and consistent manner is surprisingly difficult.
-It's even more difficult to describe it a succinctly clear and hard to misinterpret format.
+Defining success in a fair and consistent manner is surprisingly difficult.
+It's even more difficult to describe it in a succinctly clear and hard to misinterpret format.

 Ideally, your direct report should have this elevator pitch sized idea of what the success looks like.
 Something that they can take away with them from your meetings and latch onto in their minds.
-It will be exceptionally helpful for them to know when and how you're going to be checking in with them on their progress.
+It will be exceptionally helpful for them to know when and how you're going to be checking in with them on their progress as well.

 As a manager you should sit down and think through those two items every time when a new person starts, and when a new project/initiative commences.
 You need